videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 used to understand the characteristic of a sytem when some processes might fail.

-For example if we have an algorithm where N process have crash-failure modes, we have a quorum of processes whenever we have a majority of processes applying certain operation to the system, for example a write to the database.
-If a minority of process might crash, that is `N/2 - 1` process crashes, we stil have a majority of processes that know about the last operation applied into the system.
+For example if we have an algorithm where N processes have crash-failure modes, we have a quorum of processes whenever we have a majority of processes applying certain operation to the system, for example a write to the database.
+If a minority of process might crash, that is `N/2 - 1` process crashes, we still have a majority of processes that know about the last operation applied to the system.
 For example Raft uses majorities when committing logs to the system.
 The leader will apply an entry to its state machine as soon as half the servers in the cluster have replied to its request of log replication.
 The leader plus half the servers constitute a majority.
-This has the advantage that Raft doesn't need to wait for the whole cluter to reply to a log-replication RPC request.
+This has the advantage that Raft doesn't need to wait for the whole cluster to reply to a log-replication RPC request.

 Another example would be: let's say we want to limit the access to a